An Inertial Newton Algorithm for Deep Learning: Conclusion

 \section{Conclusion}

 We introduced a novel stochastic optimization algorithm featuring inertial and Newtonian behavior motivated by applications to deep learning.
 We provided a powerful algorithmic convergence analysis under weak hypotheses applicable to most DL problems.
-We also provided new general results to study differential inclusions on Clarke subdifferential and obtain convergence rates for the continuous time counterpart of our algorithm.
+We also provided new general results to study differential inclusions on Clarke subdifferential and obtain convergence rates for the continuous-time counterpart of our algorithm.
 We would like to point out that, apart from SGD \citep{davis2018stochastic}, the convergence of concurrent methods in such a general setting is still an open question.
-Our result seems moreover to be the first one to be able to rigorously handle the analysis of mini-batch subsampling for ReLU DNNs via the introduction of the $D$-critical points.
-Our experiments show that INDIAN is very competitive with state-of-the-art algorithms for DL but also very malleable.
+Our result seems moreover to be the first one to be able to rigorously handle the analysis of mini-batch sub-sampling for ReLU DNNs via the introduction of the $D$-critical points.
+Our experiments show that INNA is very competitive with state-of-the-art algorithms for DL but also very malleable.
 We stress that these numerical manipulations were performed on substantial DL benchmarks with only limited algorithm tuning.

-This facilitates reproducibility and allows to stay as close as possible to the reality of DL applications in machine learning.
+This facilitates reproducibility and allows staying as close as possible to the reality of DL applications in machine learning.